slatedocs/slate/source/index.html.md

 If you would like to charge your customers for a specific amount, input the number and click “lanjutkan”.

 **2. (Optional) Lock amount**: You might notice that you can easily change the checkout details by simply editing the parameters within the link.
-For example, amount=100000 can be changed to a different number and the payment details will readjust accordingly.
-The same is true when you edit the username, step, and sender_name.
+For example, `amount=100000` can be changed to a different number and the payment details will readjust accordingly.
+The same is true when you edit the `username`, `step`, and `sender_name`.

 `https://pay.oyindonesia.com/v2?username=yourusername&amount=100000&partner_tx_id=OY2020ABCD123&step=input_personal_info`

-In order to lock editing the amount for your customers, add `is_open=false` to the payment link and `partner_tx_id` and `amount` becomes mandatory to be filled out.
-This will permanently attaches the `amount` to the unique transaction ID.
+In order to lock editing the amount for your customers, add `is_open=false` to the payment link and the `partner_tx_id` and `amount` becomes mandatory to be filled out.
+This will permanently attach the amount to the unique transaction ID.
 In the example above, the `amount=100000` is locked to this specific `partner_tx_id`.

 `https://pay.oyindonesia.com/v2?username=yourusername&amount=100000&partner_tx_id=OY2020ABCD123&step=input_personal_info&is_open=false`